zapplyjobs/interview-handbook-2026/README.md

 - What's the best trip you've ever taken?
 - If you could turn into another person, who would you choose to be?

 Personal questions reveal things that you're passionate about.
 These questions don't have a right or wrong answer so be honest and find a way to align the question with the skills required for the job.
 Talk about things that excite you as they relate to the job.
-But you don't have to force this connection either.
+But you don't have to <i>force</i> this connection either.
 If it's not connected to the job, it's still fine!

 ---